hcmgr/rackkey/README.md

+# rackkey
+---
-Rackkey is a distributed key value store for arbitrary data types, including files, blobs, objects and in-memory data structures.
+A distributed key value store for arbitrary data types, including files, blobs, objects and in-memory data structures.

 ### Key features
 - Distributed storage: Files are divided into blocks and distributed across a cluster of storage nodes.